natario1/CameraView/README.md

 ```

 If you don't request this feature, you can use `CameraKit.hasCameras()` to detect if current device has cameras, and then start the camera view.

-## Dynamic Sizing Behavior

-### Center crop

-You can setup the `CameraView` dimensions as you wish.
-Default behavior is that if your dimensions don't match the aspect ratio of the internal preview surface, the surface will be cropped to fill the view, just like `android:scaleType="centerCrop"` on an `ImageView`.

-### Center inside

-If `android:adjustViewBounds` is set to true the library will try to adapt the view dimension to the chosen preview size.
-How?
-All dimensions set to `wrap_content` are streched out to ensure the view holds the whole preview.
-If both dimensions are `wrap_content`, this is exactly like `android:scaleType="centerInside"` on an `ImageView`.